 Throughout the Julio-Claudian period, there were repeated conspiracies against the emperors, hatched by groups of senators and equestrians.
 This created an ongoing tension between emperor and senate which was never far below the surface.
 Some emperors, such as Gaius and Nero, succumbed to paranoia, prompting them to unleash a lethal campaign on the senators, with as many as one in ten falling victim to their suspicions.
 At such times an atmosphere of fear prevailed in the corridors of power.
 Even under a more moderate emperor like Claudius, who probably shared many of the Republican sympathies of some senators, several senators were executed on suspicion of treason.

 Even in normal times senators were in a difficult position.
-Although the senate still retained important powers, and was required to deliberate on weighty matters, ambitious senators were now dependant upon the princeps for high office. it was natural that they should try to vote strictly according to the wishes of the emperor.
+Although the senate still retained important powers, and was required to deliberate on weighty matters, ambitious senators were now dependent upon the princeps for high office. it was natural that they should try to vote strictly according to the wishes of the emperor.
 This rather undermined the purpose of the senate, and in frustration Tiberius, for example, tried to conceal his own opinions on subjects which came before it, so that a proper debate could take place.
 This only made senators believe that he was trying to trap them into indiscretions.

 The events following the murder of Caligula showed up the real powerlessness of the senate as a political institution.
 On news of the murder the senate immediately began discussing restoring the Republic.
 The Praetorian Guard, however, had acclaimed Gaius’ uncle Claudius as emperor and the senate had no choice but to acquiesce.